-Assessment 1 - The theoretical aspects of the module content will be assessed by means of a 2-hour examination.
-This will be closed book exam and the students will be expected to recall formulae necessary for calculations.
-The exam will involve the application of appropriate formulae in order to determine solutions relating to generation and distribution of electrical energy including efficiency, reliability and economical aspects.
+Assessment 1 - The theoretical aspects of the module content will be assessed by means of an in-class test.
+(2 hours) This will be closed book and the students will be expected to recall formulae necessary for calculations.
+The in-class test will involve the application of appropriate formulae in order to determine solutions relating to generation and distribution of electrical energy including efficiency, reliability and economical aspects.

-Assessment 2 - This assessment is a portfolio of practical laboratory investigations and problem-solving activities exploring all topics of electrical power engineering.
+Assessment 2 - This assessment is a portfolio of practical laboratory investigations and problem-solving activities exploring all topics of electrical power systems.
 The laboratory investigations involve appropriate circuit design, use of instrumentation and data collection relating to an analysis of performance of electrical power system.
 The portfolio should cover the broad concepts along with the depth of study relating to a particular electrical power system.
-The portfolio should have a word count of 2000 or equivalent.

 Assessment number Learning Outcomes to be met Type of assessment Weighting (%)

-1 1, 2 Examination 50%
+1 1, 2 In-class test 50%

 2 3, 4 Portfolio 50%